supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

 ## Three steps to getting a job

 1.  **Do: Decide which job/s you want**
+    **Do not: Chase a bad fit**

+2.  **Do: Learn and practice skills for the job/s you want** **Do not: Beat yourself up if you find something difficult or need time or rest while learning**

+3.  **Do: Get interviews, keep interviewing until you get an offer** **Do not: Take rejection personally**

+That's it.
+Those are the three steps.
+Make sure to avoid the **do not**'s, those can be tricky.
+But honesly, there is no other way to successfully (legally?) seek employment.
+Time to unpack them some more.

+1.  **Do: Decide which job/s you want**

     Know the name of each role you might be interested in.
 Have ready a list of places that are hiring for it.
 Know what's on their job descriptions.
 Talk to people working in those roles.
 Learn how the industry works and what's changing.
 Re-evaluate if their experiences match your expectations and goals.
 Ensure there is a feasible path to acquiring any skills you might need.
 Fix the positions you want to apply for.
     "But it's so dehumanizing to attach my entire identity to a job description ugh I'm more than just a list of skills." - old angsty me